apache/flink/docs/ops/memory/mem_setup_jm.md

 *bin* scripts for [standalone](../deployment/cluster_setup.html) and [Mesos](../deployment/mesos.html) deployments or via Flink’s CLI for other containerised deployments ([Kubernetes](../deployment/kubernetes.html) and [Yarn](../deployment/yarn_setup.html)).

-If you run Flink locally (e.g. from your IDE) without creating a cluster, then Flink’s JVM process is started manually and the configuration options of the described components are not applicable.
+If you run Flink locally (e.g. from your IDE) without creating a cluster, then the configuration options of the described components are not applicable.